Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 1. ALWAYS use type hints

-2. NEVER skip error handling
+2. NEVER skip validation

 Testing Custom Agents